davidwallacejackson/code_monkey/README.md

 code_monkey
 ===========

-code_monkey is a tool to automate complicated refactoring for large Python projects.
+code_monkey is a refactoring and code intelligence tool for Python projects.
 It builds a tree representing your project, then provides an easy API for querying nodes out of the tree.
 Once you've found the nodes you're looking for, you can generate changes and apply them to your whole project at once.